statechannels/nitro-protocol/docs/auxiliary-protocols.md

 This technique involves opening and funding a "consensus game" or "ledger" state channel between the participants, following [the steps for direct funding](./quick-start).
 The [consensus game state machine](./adjudicator/consensus-game) is a core part of Nitro protocol.
 It describes a very simple state channel whose purpose is to fund other channels, by declaring funds be directed to a channel address instead of an externally owned address.

-Once in place, the ledger channel can be updated to fund any other state channel the participants are interested i, by following the following auxiliary protocol:
+Once in place, the ledger channel can be updated to fund any other state channel the participants are interested in, by following the following auxiliary protocol:

 - Prepare the application channel by exchanging pre fund states.
 - Run the consensus game in the ledger channel to update it to a finalizable outcome which allocates funds to the application channel and reduces the total funds allocated to participants accordingly.

 Such an application channel is said to be ledger-funded; no blockchain transactions are required to fund or de-fund a ledger-funded channel.
 Disputes are still resolved on chain.